ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: The Proposed Baseline Method

-\textbf{Grafting the domain-specific embedding to DAPmt.} Finally, we develop a domain and category embedding fusion (D\&CF) network.
-Specifically, we concatenate the domain and category embeddings, followed by a multi-layer perception (MLP) to project it into the fusion space as $ \mathbf{E}_{\text{fusion}}^g = \text{MLP}([\mathbf{E}_{\text{domain}}; \mathbf{E}_{\text{category}}^g]),$ which denotes the fused embedding for the \(g\)-th category.
+\textbf{Grafting the domain-specific embedding to DAPmt.} Finally, we develop a \textbf{domain and category embedding fusion (DCF)} module.
+Specifically, we concatenate the domain and category embeddings, followed by a multi-layer perception (MLP) to project it into the fusion space as